srcc-msu/job_statistics/README.md

 ## Setup
-If you want to use a default config, you must create postgresql user "user" with password "password" and with access to databases: testing, development, production.
+If you want to use a default config, you must create postgresql user "user" with password "password" and with access to databases: jd_testing, jd_development, jd_production.
 Or use your custom settings and edit `config.py`

 One time setup to create all tables: